Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 Before the Acatenango Volcano hike

-The tour starts at the Wicho & Charlie’s office in Antigua Guatemala.
+The tour starts at the Wicho and Charlie’s office in Antigua Guatemala.
 We got a welcome drink on arrival and they have filtered water available so you can fill up your water bottles for the hike.
 The team from Wicho & Charlie’s gave a debrief about the tour.
 We were also provided with a hearty breakfast to start the day.
 After breakfast we were able to select the gear that we wanted to borrow for the hike.
 Some items came included in the package and other items were an additional charge.
 After we selected our items we then had to let the staff know what we’d selected.
 The staff made note of our items so they could ensure all items were returned at the end of the tour.
 We thought there was a good range of items available in various sizes.

 Once everyone was ready, we got into a couple of minivans.
 We then drove to the base of Acatenango Volcano, which was about an hour drive away.